kevmhughes/nuwe-reto-frontend/README.md

 Solo pude dedicarle unas horas a la hackathon debido a compromisos personales durante el día del hackathon, y así que no pude terminar el reto por completo.

-#### Necesito terminar/incorporar:
+#### Things to do:
+* method to display icons on buttons in mobile view
+* checkbox to accept terms
+* Country picker for country input
+* International code picker with flags for telephone input
+* show/hide password toggle
-* inputs/input validation
+* form validation
-* LocalStorage.setItem/localStorage.getItem
+* LocalStorage.setItem/localStorage.getItem for form data
 * JSDoc

 ----